 - A gift was made to Brigham and Women’s Hospital in Boston in memory of the Foundation Trust Founder, Dante Dieso.

 - In Summer 2019, the Foundation Trust made a gift to the Patton Homestead in Hamilton to support an event commemorating the 75th Anniversary of D-Day.

 - Hamilton Council on Aging will use their grant to purchase cell phones for dozens of area seniors in need.

 - A gift to New England Homes for the Deaf in Danvers will contribute to services for Deafblind residents.

 - Nevins Family of Services will be able to expand their Life Enrichment through Music program for their senior residents thanks to a gift from the Foundation Trust.

-- A gift to IMPACT Boston will allow for implementation of a trauma-informed safety and self-defense training course at Mattapan Community Health Center serving women and teen girl survivors.
+- A gift to IMPACT Boston will allow for implementation of a ten-hour trauma-informed safety and self-defense training course at Mattapan Community Health Center serving women and teen girl survivors.

 - 2019 also marked the first season of the Giving Voice: Foundation Trust Drama Series at the Greater Boston Stage Company in Stoneham to advance inclusivity in the arts.

 - A gift to the Zen Center North Shore will support their ongoing commitment to well-being through meditation (also serving Revere and Saugus).